wp-plugins/thumbrio/readme.txt

 3. Once the plugin is active, you have to set it up in Settings.
 This will create a new Thumbr.io user account if needed.
 4. Select the storage of your image.
 It could be local, Amazon S3 or any other storage supported by Thumbr.io.

-Go to Other Notes to see these steps in further detail [Set-up guide](http://wordpress.org/plugins/thumbrio/other_notes).
+Go to Other Notes to see these steps in further detail [Set-up guide]

 == Frequently Asked Questions ==